goi42/SU-lhcb-MC-gen/README.md

 ## Contributing
 See CONTRIBUTING.md.

-## Conceptual Framework
+## Detailed Description
-What follows is an overview of the logic behind SU-lhcb-MC-gen:
+What follows is an explanation of how to use SU-lhcb-MC-gen:

 ### organization
 The following organizational structure is ___fundamental___ to SU-lhcb-MC-gen: